MansaGroup/nx-gcs-remote-cache/README.md

 This package implements a Google Cloud Storage-backed distributed cache for [Nrwl Nx](https://nx.dev/) monorepos.

-The distributed cache allows one or more developpers, including CI/CD pipelines to share the same task cache, allowing one to not run a task already ran by someone else when the code did not changed.
+The distributed cache allows one or more developers, including CI/CD pipelines to share the same task cache, allowing one to not run a task already ran by someone else when the code did not changed.